Athlon1600/youtube-downloader/README.md

 That's all there is to it!

-## :new: Update -- December 30, 2019!
+## :new: Update -- January 26, 2020!

-Finally figured it out.
+Updated to work with the January changes to YouTube.
 As of right now, this is probably the only working PHP-based youtube downloader out there.